slin63/chord-failure-detector/readme.md

 const timeCleanup = 12
 ```

+Nodes in the suspicion map are not treated any differently than non-suspected nodes, save for the fact that suspected nodes will have `node.Alive == false` in a sufficiently up-to-date node's membership map, which will be shared with other nodes through heartbeats.

 The suspicion map is used in conjunction with two integer constants, `timeFail` and `timeCleanup`.
-Nodes in the suspicion map are not treated any differently than non-suspected nodes, save for the fact that suspected nodes will have `node.Alive == false` in this current node's membership map, which will be shared with other nodes through heartbeats.

-Whenever `CollectGarbage` is run, it executes according to the flowchart below, doing its first pass on the membership map and assigning things to either be ignored, added to the suspicion map, or outright deleted.
+Whenever `CollectGarbage` is run, it executes according to the flowchart below, doing its first pass on the membership map and assigning things to either be ignored, added to the suspicion map, or outright deleted from the membership map and suspicion map.

 ![](./images/collectGarbageMembermapPass.png)